sppt-2019/unity-fsharp-introduction/index.eng.md

 ___
 ## Datatypes and variables
 All datatypes we know from C# can also be used in F#.
-Declaration of variables is almost the same as in C#, but we use `let` is used instead of `var`:
+Declaration of variables is almost the same as in C#, but we use `let` instead of `var`:
 ```fsharp
 let a = 5             // Integer variable
 let mutable b = 5.0f  // Mutable float32 variable